-In contrast, a 'theoretical' thematic analysis would tend to be driven by the researcher's theoretical or analytic interest in the area, and is thus more explicitly analystdriven.
+In contrast, a 'theoretical' thematic analysis would tend to be driven by the researcher's theoretical or analytic interest in the area, and is thus more explicitly analyst-driven.
 This form of thematic analysis tends to provide less a rich description of the data overall, and more a detailed analysis of some aspect of the data.
-Additionally, the choice between inductive and theoretical maps onto how and why you are coding the data.
+The choice between inductive and theoretical maps onto how and why you are coding the data as well.
 You can either code for a quite specific research question (which maps onto the more theoretical approach) or the specific research question can evolve through the coding process (which maps onto the inductive approach).

 For example, if a researcher was interested in talk about heterosex, and had collected interview data, with an inductive approach they would read and re-read the data for any themes related to heterosex, and code diversely, without paying attention to the themes that previous research on the topic might have identified.
-For example, the researcher would not look to the influential research of Hollway (1989), identifying discourses of heterosex, and code just for male sexual drive, have/hold or permissive discourse themes.
+For example, the researcher would not look to Hollway's (1989) influential research identifying discourses of heterosex, and code just for male sexual drive, have/hold or permissive discourse themes.
 In contrast, with a theoretical approach, the researcher may well be interested in the way permissiveness plays out across the data, and focus on that particular feature in coding the data.
-This would then result in a number of themes around permissiveness, which may include, speak to, or expand on something approximating Hollway's original theme
+What this would then result in is a number of themes around permissiveness, which may include, speak to, or expand on something approximating Hollway's original theme.